denten-books/plain-text/2-device.md

 an instrumental dimension when considered in the context of media history.
 At its upper limit, the nesting doll structure of literary instrumentation ends at the book itself.
 It is a literary device containing all other literary devices.
-Yet even formalist literary analysis begins by discarding that outer shell, seeing past the material affordances of the object as if ideas could be grasped directly, without material mediation.
-The English critic Percy Lubbock, himself a formalist of sorts, would write echoing his by then Soviet
+Despite its ambitions, formalist literary analysis begins by discarding that outer shell, seeing past the material affordances of the object as if ideas could be grasped directly, without material mediation.
+The English critic Percy Lubbock, himself a formalist of sorts, would write echoing his by then Soviet colleagues:
-colleagues:

 > To grasp the shadowy and fantasmal form of the book, to hold it fast, to
 > turn it over and to survey it at leisure---that is the effort of a critic of